Chart Color Schemes

 Exmouth's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Exmouth's health outcomes data shows excellent results across all age groups, with a very low prevalence of common health conditions.
+Exmouth has excellent health outcomes across all age groups, with a very low prevalence of common health conditions.

-Approximately 54% (~2,874 people) of Exmouth's total population has private health cover, which is notably high.
+As of approximately 5th April 2021, about 54% (~2,874 people) of Exmouth's total population have private health cover.
 The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 6.5% and 5.8% of residents respectively.
-A significant majority, 77.1%, report being completely free from medical ailments, compared to 74.5% across the rest of WA.
+About 77.1% of residents claim to be completely free from medical ailments, compared to 74.5% across the rest of WA.
 Exmouth has a lower proportion of seniors aged 65 and over, at 11.0% (582 people), than the rest of WA's 13.9%.
-Despite this, health outcomes among seniors in Exmouth are strong and largely align with the general population's health profile.
+Despite this, health outcomes among seniors in Exmouth are strong and largely align with those of the general population.

 Frequently Asked Questions - Health